Thommenius/Thommenius/README.md

 # Hi, I’m Thommenius.

-Student and Research Assistant at the University of Oulu.
+### Student and Research Assistant at the University of Oulu
 - Studying Information Processing Science
   - Programming
   - Software Modelling